The International Investigations Review: South Korea

 1 Seong-Jin Choi and Tak-Kyun Hong are partners and Kyle J Choi is a senior foreign attorney at Shin & Kim.

-2 The Act on the Establishment and Management of High Public Officials Investigation Agency will take effect from 15 July 2020.
+2 The Act on the Establishment and Operation of the Corruption Investigation Office for High-Ranking Officials (effective since 15 July 2020).

 3 However, certain financial institutions have obligations to report wrongdoing upon discovery (Article 12 of the Act on the Aggravated Punishment, etc. of Specific Economic Crimes).
 The rationale seems to be that certain financial institutions provide public functions.